 The Centers for Disease Control and Prevention notes that the flu can be dangerous for people at any age, but some people are at high risk of developing serious flu-related complications if they get sick.
 This includes:

 - Children younger than 5 years,

 - Pregnant women,

 - People of any age with certain chronic medical conditions such as asthma, diabetes, lung disease, heart disease, diabetes, neurologic disorders, and weakened immune systems

 - People 65 years and older

-When each of my children were babies, I knew that getting that (sometimes uncomfortable) flu shot was truly important to keeping our whole family healthy and safe during the flu season.
+When each of my children was babies, I knew that getting that (sometimes uncomfortable) flu shot was truly important to keep our whole family healthy and safe during the flu season.

 This year, getting our flu shots is more important than ever.
 We have family members with underlying medical conditions, and a few are at or over 65 years old.
 The flu vaccine is essential in 2020, because of the other virus we’re all battling — COVID-19.

 This flu season is unlike any other since we may have both COVID-19 and flu viruses circulating.
 Now more than ever, everyone needs to do their part to prevent the spread of respiratory illnesses, like flu and COVID-19.

 Getting your flu vaccine is an easy way that you can help flatten the curve of flu illnesses, save medical resources, and protect essential workers from flu.